top of page

 Shops at Fisherman's Cove, Nova Scotia

-Fisherman's Cove is a charming 200 year old working fishing village that is just a 15 minute drive from Halifax, making it a perfect place to experience a different side of Nova Scotia, even if you are on a tight schedule.
+Fisherman's Cove is a 200 year old working fishing village that is just a 15 minute drive from Halifax, making it a perfect place to experience a different side of Nova Scotia, even if you are on a tight schedule.

 There is a lovely boardwalk with colourful shops, and it is a great place to pick up some souvenirs to remember your trip.